There's no such thing as an easy B2B sale. To succeed in this environment, you need a strategy that is built on the fundamentals of good business.

 (article continues below)

 SPECIAL OFFER.
-Looking for barbecue restaurant mailing lists?
-Deliver your message to the right audience with highly targeted mailing lists from Experian.
+Get a list of lumber treating and drying business contacts.
+Grow your sales with a better database of sales prospects.
 Special offer for Gaebler.com site visitors -- 5% off all Experian mailing list purchases.

-If you have an existing barbecue restaurant, you are in the wrong spot.
+If you currently own a lumber treating and drying business, you are in the wrong spot.
 These resources will come in handy:

-If you want to start a barbecue restaurant, we have some better resources for you:
+If you hope to open a lumber treating and drying business, we have some better resources for you:

 If you are looking for advice on selling to a different company type, you will enjoy our list of sales guides below.